Faltu (TV series): 5 months later

 After 5 months, things change when Faltu crosses paths with Ayaan Mittal, who is the son of a wealthy CEO and a proficient cricketer despite swearing off the sport.
 He is visiting her village with his cousin Suhana for business.
 He notices her talent despite bad first impressions, and his offer of coaching her begins a new journey in her unacknowledged life.

 Complications in their budding relationship loom as Ayaan is engaged to Tanisha in an arranged marriage among family friends back in Mumbai.
 Faltu must also resist an arranged marriage with an older man and many other social ills along the way.
 Ayaan comes and takes Faltu with him to Mumbai and takes her to his Paternal Aunt Rijwala.
 Pappi (Faltu's fianće) comes behind Faltu till Mumbai.
 Soon Ayaan's family invites Rijwala and her husband to Ayaan's wedding and Faltu also comes with them.
 Ayaan helps Faltu achieve her Dreams in Mumbai and sends her to Mumbai Women's National Cricket Academy.
 But unfortunately, one day when Faltu visits the doctor is informed that she has an illness that can cause blindness and she has only three months to see.
-She doesn't want Ayaan to know the truth and increase his troubles.
+She does not want Ayaan to know the truth and increase his troubles.

 Suddenly one day everybody learns the truth that Ayaan eloped Faltu from her wedding and that he had gone mia from his pre-wedding rituals multiple times trying to help Faltu.
 They disapprove of Faltu staying with them.
 Faltu leaves the house and starts living on the streets and faces many harsh circumstances.
 On Ayaan's wedding day with Tanisha, Pappi discovers Faltu's whereabouts and kidnaps her.
 Pappi tries to forcefully marry Faltu but Ayaan learns that Faltu has been kidnapped and comes to save Faltu, but only after taking permission from Tanisha this time.

 Ayaan gets injured, accidentally fills Faltu's hairline with vermillion, and falls unconscious.
 Soon Faltu also gets blind and cannot see anything.
 The police arrive and take Ayaan with them but Faltu runs away and hides in a jungle.
 Ayaan still asks the police for Faltu but they do not tell him anything.
 Ayaan arrives home and starts the rituals for marrying Tanisha.
 Tanisha also chooses to trust him and asks the police to locate Faltu seeing Ayaan worried, making him happy.
 Faltu meanwhile escapes the police as she wants to go away from Ayaan's life to not make his life difficult, but starts wearing vermillion and mangalsutra of Ayaan's name.